anomdule/anomdule.github.io/_pages/predoc-journey.md

 One of the most enjoyable parts of the application cycle was the interviews.

-Most of them felt much more like research conversations than formal interviews.
+Most of them felt much more like research conversations than formal interviews (NUS was exception which asked me matrices and Calculus concepts).
 Faculty were generally interested in discussing my research experiences, future ideas, and overall fit with the department rather than asking technical questions.

-To prepare, I worked closely with my mentors to brainstorm the kinds of questions faculty might ask based on my research interests, statement of purpose, and CV.
-Together, we created an interview preparation document with potential questions, discussion points, and concise answers.
+To prepare, I brainstormed the kinds of questions faculty might ask based on my research interests, statement of purpose, and CV.
+I later created an interview preparation document with potential questions, discussion points, and concise answers.
 That document served as a **guide**, not a script.

 When the actual interviews came around, I rarely found myself reciting memorised answers.
 Instead, the preparation gave me the confidence to think through questions in real time and have genuine research conversations with faculty.
 Looking back, thorough preparation for my research paper, statement of purpose, and prior projects mattered far more than memorising answers to interview questions.